theLee3/flutter_auto_translator/README.md

 - Seamless integration with `flutter_localizations` and `intl` packages.
 - Minimal Cloud Translate quota usage.
 - Works with simple & complex ARB strings, conditions, and variables.
+- Uses placeholder examples for more accurate translations involving proper nouns and other unique cases.

 ## Support the developer